-Very often when Photoshop freezes up processing files I use CleanMyMac X's Speedup tool.
-I run the Free up RAM command which immediately releases fresh memory.
+Very often, when Photoshop freezes up processing files, I use CleanMyMac X's Speed tool.
+I run the Free Up RAM command, which immediately releases fresh memory.
 You can try it on your Mac.

 5. Speed up Photoshop deleting document versions

-Once you download CleanMyMac — a link to a free edition of the app
+Once you download CleanMyMac X — a link to a free edition of the app:

 6. How else can you speed up Photoshop?

-If you’ve tried all of the tips above and are still struggling with your copy of Photoshop, slow performance might be something that’s unavoidable unless you decide to upgrade your current setup.
+If you’ve tried all of the tips above and are still struggling with your copy of Photoshop, slow performance might be unavoidable unless you decide to upgrade your current setup.

 - Clean up Desktop clutter — extremely taxing on memory